 To those of you who have been with the Winchester brothers from the beginning, please be patient while I get the newbies up to speed.
 If you’re new to the show and here to get the scoop on Supernatural, buckle up.

 Note: I’ve worked hard to keep this as spoiler-free as possible (yeah, I know, after 15 years, what’s left to spoil?
 Humor me), so proceed comfortable in the knowledge the all the cool revelations the show has in store have been preserved as best as I can manage.

 When Supernatural first aired in 2005, it was a different world: the year of Hurricane Katrina, the year that Doctor Who returned to TV, and the year the word “sexting” was first introduced into the English language.

 The series premiered in 2005, but the pilot begins in 1983.
-And in that year, we meet baby Sam and six-year-old Dean Winchester.
+And in that year, we meet baby Sam and four-year-old Dean Winchester.
 One night, their mother Mary, impossibly plastered to the ceiling of Sammy’s nursery, dies in an explosion of flames.
 Her husband John (Jeffrey Dean Morgan), unable to stop this bizarre tragedy, hands baby Sam to Dean and tells him to get out of the house.
 Dean runs as fast as he can, the weight of responsibility on his narrow little shoulders, his father following shortly after.
 The house is destroyed.
 John is left with an obsession: to understand how and why Mary died.
 Dean is left with the sense that Sam is his to safeguard, forever and always.
 And so begins the Winchester saga.